Jeanet van der Laan: House of Representatives

 Van der Laan ran for member of parliament again in the 2021 general election, being placed thirteenth on D66's party list.
 During the campaign, she said that politics should pay more attention to sports, calling it neglected and important for fighting obesity.
 Van der Laan was elected into the House of Representatives with 10,489 preference votes, and she was installed on 31 March.
-Her specialities within D66 are higher education, science, emancipation, sports, and health care prevention (formerly also long-term care), and she is on the Committees for Education, Culture and Science; for Health, Welfare and Sport; and for Social Affairs and Employment.
+Her specialities within D66 were higher education, science, emancipation, sports, health care prevention, and long-term care, and she is on the Committees for Education, Culture and Science; for Health, Welfare and Sport; for Justice and Security; and for Social Affairs and Employment.
 She is also a member of the Dutch parliamentary delegation to the Council of Europe.

 A few months after her election, Van der Laan started writing a bill to ban conversion therapy together with politicians from other parties.
 This followed inaction by the cabinet on the issue after a House majority had indicated the desire for such a ban.
 The Council of State advised against the law in early 2023, saying that its added value had to be elaborated on.
 The governmental body stated that discrimination and coercion were already forbidden, while a total ban would be in conflict with the freedom of religion.
 Van der Laan also successfully called for an investigation into abuse in competitive dancing following news reports, and she introduced a motion to explicitly prohibit match fixing, which passed the House.

 She was D66's lijstduwer in Lisse in the 2022 municipal elections.